How to Make Bone Broth and Stocks and Why You'll Never Go Back to Store-Bought Stock

 Note: I usually buy a whole chicken, and remove the breast meat, legs, wings and thighs to use in other meals.
 Then I use the raw chicken carcas, (neck included) to make stock.
 You could also roast the chicken for one meal, and then use the leftovers (bones included) to make stock, or use the whole chicken raw, remove the meat after simmering for 2 hours, and put all the bones back into the pot .

-Strain your liquid gold through a fine sieve or cheesecloth into bowl and cool completely.
-Skim off any fat that forms on the surface if desired.
+Strain your liquid gold through a fine sieve or cheesecloth into bowl if you want and cool completely.
 Pour the broth into 2-cup storage containers.

 You could also reduce the stock by boiling uncovered for about an hour.
 Pour the reduced stock into Ice cube trays to freeze; then transfer to ziplock bags for storage.
 Add cubes to rice or other dishes in place of chicken boullion.